 Female Genital Mutilation (FGM): FGM, also known as female genital cutting and female circumcision, is a procedure whereby a woman's sex organ is modified in a way that reduces her ability to experience sexual pleasure.
 Proponents of FGM see it as a way to discourage women from premarital sex and infidelity.
 Although FGM is illegal in Chad and its use is decreasing among urbanites, the procedure is widespread among rural dwellers in eastern and southern Chad.
-As of 2021, about 34% of Chadian women have experienced some form of FGM.
+As of 2021, about 34% of Chadian women have experienced some form of FGM intimacy as a private matter appropriate only within marriage.
+While attitudes in urban areas and among non-Muslim communities have liberalized somewhat in recent years, Chadians typically do not discuss sex openly and highly value virginity and fidelity in women.